Introduction

 History and Physical

-Patients who have benign mesothelial proliferations may present endorsing abdominal masses or abdominal fullness, abdominal pain, chest pain with or without pleural effusions, or unexpected weight gain, among other non-specific symptoms.
-Importantly, if the patient does present with a pleural effusion, and it turns out to be a hemorrhagic pleural effusion, as regards mesotheliomas, this greatly weighs in favor of a malignant process as opposed to a benign process.[11]
-It is important to remember, however, that there are other causes of hemorrhagic effusions, such as trauma and pneumonia.[12]
-If the mesothelial proliferation grows adequately large, the patient can report shortness of breath, intestinal obstruction, reflux symptoms, or urinary issues.[11]
+Patients with benign mesothelial proliferations may experience abdominal masses or a feeling of fullness in the abdomen, abdominal pain, chest pain (with or without pleural effusions), unexpected weight gain, and other nonspecific symptoms.
+Notably, if a patient presents with a pleural effusion that is found to be hemorrhagic, considering the possibility of a malignant process, eg, mesothelioma, rather than a benign condition is critical.[17]
+However, clinicians should also remember that other potential causes for hemorrhagic effusions (eg, trauma and pneumonia) must be excluded.[18]
+If the mesothelial proliferation becomes sufficiently large, patients may report experiencing shortness of breath, intestinal obstruction, reflux symptoms, or urinary issues.[17]

 Evaluation